-Table 31 shows properties of the existing reservoir and outlet works.
+Table 31 shows the elevation-storage curve for Bonanza Reservoir.
+The existing spillway crest is at elevation 4184 feet and the crest length is 175 feet.
 This information was found in the original design documents.
 However, if the data had not been available, the elevation-volume relationship would be developed from topographic and bathymetric surveys.
-The elevation-discharge relationship would be developed with hydraulic modeling studies of the outlets and the existing spillway.

 In this analysis, the analyst consulted dam-safety regulations followed by the state.
 Per these regulations, any low level outlets through the dam are assumed not operable, and all outflow from the reservoir must pass over the spillway.
-Thus, the discharge values shown in Table 31, which were used in the analysis, represent only spillway flow.

 The analyst also considered the possibility of tailwater control.
 However, because all flow would pass over the elevated spillway, tailwater was not a factor.